 In our previous house, the Mid-Clare Way ran within 400m of us.
 Since we moved last summer, we’re now closer to the East-Clare Way, a 180km loop around the eastern part of the county, taking in the western shores of the mighty Lough Derg, the county’s highest peaks, and miles of the minor roads that I’m often getting lost on.

-I fancy walking one of these long-distance paths to get to know our new county better but only have one previous experience of anything similar.
+I fancy walking one of these long-distance paths to get to know our new county better, but only had one previous experience of anything similar.
 Back at home in Leicestershire, I once made an ill-fated attempt to walk the Leicestershire Round over a weekend, wild-camping along the way (by Sunday lunchtime, we were sick of muddy footpaths across ploughed fields and so took a direct route home.
 The experience was never mentioned again.).

-And so instead, I’m trying to work out a way to walk the path in sections (current thinking is to drive out and leave my bike at the end point.
+And so instead, I’m trying to work out a way to walk the path in sections – current thinking is to drive out and leave my bike at the end point.
 Then I can drive back to a start point and walk back to the bike.
 The other alternative is to make each section into a circular route.
 That means a better walk but that on each occasion, a shorter distance of the trail will be covered.

 Monday was a Bank Holiday here and so I made a start on the nearest section to us; one that loops across a forested area of high ground and so closing the circle into a decent walk was a little more straight forward.